— M.A., The University of Texas at Austin

 Brandon Andrew Robinson is a doctoral student in the Department of Sociology at the University of Texas at Austin.
-Brandon's foundational research interest is in the area of sexualities, where he is interested in how other social categoies (e.g. race & gender) are constitutive of sexualities and vice versa.
-Brandon also has interests in studying how health & HIV/AIDS discourses construct our understandings of social categories, as well as, our beliefs about sex & pleasure.
-Lastly, Brandon is interested in researching ideas about spatialities, specifically cyberspaces.
+His foundational research interests are in the areas of the sociology of sexualities and lesbian, gay, bisexual, transgender, and queer (LGBTQ) studies.
+Brandon is interested in how other social categories (e.g., race & gender) are constitutive of sexualities (and vice versa) and how these social categories generate exclusionary practices within sexually marginalized populations.
+He also has interests in studying how health & HIV/AIDS discourses construct our understandings of social categories, as well as, our beliefs about sex & pleasure.
+Lastly, Brandon is interested in researching ideas about cyberspaces.

 Brandon's research on homonormativity in the Netherlands is published in the journal of Sexuality Research & Social Policy.
 Brandon's article with Dr. Salvador Vidal-Ortiz on the "down low" and Craigslist.org is published in the journal Deviant Behavior.
 Brandon's quantitative piece with Dr. David A. Moskowitz on the eroticism of Internet cruising as a self-contained behavior is published in Culture, Health & Sexuality.
+His theoretical piece on "Barebacking with Weber" is in Social Theory & Health.
+Brandon's article on "personal preference" as the new racism and racial cleansing practices in gay cyberspace is published in the new Sociology of Race & Ethnicity journal.
 His book chapter on barebacking as a queer utopian practice is in the anthology A Critical Inquiry into Queer Utopias.

 Prior to coming to UT, Brandon received his B.A. in Women's & Gender Studies and Sociology at the American University in Washington, DC.
 While in DC, Brandon interned for the Gender Public Advocacy Coalition and for Helping Individual Prostitutes Survive.